-However, if we agree that there was a circumstance which you could not have done anything about, we will apply one of the following outcomes:
+However, if we agree that there was a circumstance which you could not have done anything about, an Award Board will apply one of the following outcomes:

-- a) If you have submitted your work within one week of the deadline, and its accepted, it will be marked and counted as if it had been submitted on time. - b) If you have failed or were unable to submit your work, the Award Board will offer you another attempt, unless it offers to condone your module mark.
-For more information, please see the Academic Regulations What if things don't go to plan? - c) At the end of your studies, the Award Board will look to see if you have passed any modules with Exceptional Circumstances upheld.
-If the Award Board judges that your circumstances have affected your overall outcomes, it may exceptionally allow you to be reassessed.
-This could be, for example, because your mark is very different to your other modules marks, and this has impacted on your degree classification.
+- a) If you have submitted your work within one week of the deadline, and its accepted, it will be marked and counted as if it had been submitted on time. - b) If you have failed or were unable to submit your work, the Award Board may offer you a resit opportunity to submit your work, if one is available.

+If the Award Board can condone your module mark, they may do that instead.